GeospatialResearch/Digital-Twins/README.md

 >     rcp = 2.6
 >     time_period = "2031-2050"
 >     ari = 100
+>     # To get rainfall depths data for all durations set duration to "all"
 >     duration = "all"
 >
 >     engine = setup_environment.get_database()